abayochocoball/comet_archive/README.md

 ## What is included
 Videos directly from youtube: [youtube_source.csv](youtube_source.csv)

+Playlists retain their original names as the folder names.
+Other videos are grouped by content.
+The covers playlist is modified to place the duet between Suisei and Kanata, 19f2skdHhcE, as the 7th item, where it would have been if it was not made private.
+The 7th Hitman video and the recap video are also added to the playlist folder, the original playlist only had parts 1 to 6.

 Videos from vikx (back up of youtube videos): [vikx_source.csv](vikx_source.csv)

 ## What is missing